 Overview

-Whilst the course will impart a lot of information, it is also discussion based.
-You will carry out an observation and intervention for a child with learning differences in your own class (or home) across the academic year.
+• Module 2 invites you to carry out an observation and intervention for a child with learning differences in your own class (or home).
 These case studies will form the basis for discussion and sharing with the whole group.
-It is intended that this will enable you to draw on the experience of all the students and together to develop a way of working with children that can be applied in a myriad of situations.
+It is intended that this will enable you to draw on the experiences of others and be able to think about how different strategies may work for different children.
+It is hoped that this will help you to develop a way of working with children that can be applied in a myriad of situations.

 Details

-course Part time
+Courses Evenings, Part time

 Location Online